Uber rejected $500 million settlement with Waymo earlier this week

-SAN FRANCISCO (Reuters) - Alphabet Inc’s Waymo early this week proposed a settlement deal with Uber Technologies Inc [UBER.UL] in which Uber would pay $500 million in equity to resolve a high-stakes trade-secrets case, but Uber directors rejected the offer in a board meeting on Tuesday, according to two sources close to the discussions.
+SAN FRANCISCO (Reuters) - Alphabet Inc’s (GOOGL.O) Waymo early this week proposed a settlement deal with Uber Technologies Inc in which Uber would pay $500 million (362.14 million pounds) in equity to resolve a high-stakes trade-secrets case, but Uber directors rejected the offer in a board meeting on Tuesday, according to two sources close to the discussions.

 Following four days of testimony in the trial, which included hours of testimony from former Uber Chief Executive Officer Travis Kalanick, the two companies reached a settlement late Thursday.
 Waymo agreed to a deal of $245 million in Uber equity.